TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Experiments and Results

 For 3D human estimation evaluation, we uniformly sampled 100 scenes across five representative procedural phases from two simulated full surgical workflows in OR-A. Ground-truth skeletons were obtained by triangulating manually annotated 2D keypoints across views.
-All metrics were computed on visible joints only, as our goal is to assess the spatial accuracy of detected human poses rather than inferring occluded joints. \textsc{TwinOR} achieved a mean 3D Percentage of Correct Parts (PCP3D@0.5) of \textbf{98.34 \%}, and a Mean Per Joint Position Errors (MPJPE) of \textbf{3.52 \,cm }.
+All metrics were computed on visible joints only, as our goal is to assess the spatial accuracy of detected human poses rather than inferring occluded joints. \textsc{TwinOR} achieved a mean 3D Percentage of Correct Parts (PCP3D@0.5) of \textbf{98.34\%}, and a Mean Per Joint Position Errors (MPJPE) of \textbf{3.52\,cm }.
 For equipment motion estimation, we evaluated three representative movable items, including the operating table, the C-arm imaging system, and the patient stretcher, which capture the major rigid-body motions typically observed in OR.
 Smaller tools and deformable items were excluded due to limited observability.
 The object pose evaluation was conducted on 10 randomly sampled scenes across different phases and ORs with fully or partially visible instances of each specific item.
 Ground-truth 6-DoF poses were obtained by manually aligning equipment CAD models with fused stereo RGB point clouds. \textsc{TwinOR} achieved mean translational and rotational errors of \textbf{9.12\,cm} and \textbf{4.57°}, respectively, with a mean 3D bounding box Intersection-over-Union (IoU) of \textbf{0.82}.
-These quantitative results demonstrate that \textsc{TwinOR} is able to capture both human and equipment motion in real-world operating room environments.
+These quantitative results demonstrate that \textsc{TwinOR} is able to capture both human and equipment motion at the room scale in real-world OR environments.
 Qualitative results across representative procedural phases are shown in Fig.~\ref{Perception}, illustrating the temporal evolution of the OR digital twin.

+In addition to the main experiments, we qualitatively demonstrated \textsc{TwinOR} on a real patient robotic pulmonology procedure, which represents a more complex interventional OR setting with a crowded clinical team, large robotic systems, and mobile imaging equipment.
+Representative visualizations from this case are shown in Fig.~\ref{Perception}(b), highlighting the applicability of \textsc{TwinOR} in high-complexity real scenarios.

 Overall, \textsc{TwinOR} demonstrates the ability to maintain spatial accuracy and temporal coherence throughout dynamic surgical scenes, providing a geometrically and photometrically consistent digital twin foundation for OR environments.